-Sport specific activities and training (e.g. skating).
+Stop 8 Sport specific activities and training (e.g. skating),

-Stop 6 Drills without body contact.
+Drills without body contact.
 May add light resistance training and progress to heavier weights.

 The time needed to progress from non-contact to contact exercise will vary with the severity of the concussion and the player.
-Go to step 5 after ote: Players should proceed through return to play steps only when they do not experience symptoms or signs and a physician has given clearance.
-If symptoms or signs return, the player should return to the previous step, and be re-evaluated by a physician.
+Go to step 5 after medical clearance.

-Stop 5 Begin drills with body contact.
+Step 8 Begin drills with body contact.

-Stan @ Game play.
+Stop @ Game play.